 Digital Birth and Death Data Drive HPV Vaccine Success in Bangladesh

-In Bangladesh, efforts to tackle cervical cancer have been shaped by a growing commitment to evidence-based health planning.
+Efforts to tackle cervical cancer, the second most common cancer* among women in Bangladesh, have been shaped by a growing commitment to evidence-based health planning.
 As part of broader improvements to the country’s health information systems, officials began analyzing death registration records and cancer-related hospital admissions in greater depth.
-This work contributed critical insights, highlighting the growing impact of noncommunicable diseases, especially cancer.
-It also revealed cervical cancer was the second leading cause of cancer deaths among women and the fourth most common reason for cancer-related hospitalizations in public hospitals.
+This work revealed the growing impact of noncommunicable diseases, especially cancer.

-These insights helped highlight a major, yet largely preventable disease and a burden on the health system that would have remained hidden without improved data.
-Strengthen by these insights government officials advanced vaccination against Human Papillomavirus (HPV) — the cause of cervical cancer — a national priority.
+These insights confirmed the significant, yet largely preventable disease burden on women and the health system that would have remained hidden without improved data.
+Using this evidence, government officials made vaccination against Human Papillomavirus (HPV), the primary cause of cervical cancer, a national priority.

 In October 2023, the Bangladesh Ministry of Health and Family Welfare launched a landmark HPV vaccination campaign in Dhaka Division, home to 44 million people.

-For the first time, adolescent girls and their families could self-register for vaccines using VAXEPI, a new national digital vaccine registration and tracking system based on civil registration and the provision of a digital identity.
+For the first time, adolescent girls and their families could self-register for vaccines using VAXEPI, a new national digital vaccine registration and tracking system based on civil registration data and digital identity verification.
 This innovation enabled families to obtain their own vaccination cards, making the process easier and more streamlined.

 To ensure the highest level of accuracy, government officials integrated the VAXEPI system with the Office of the Registrar General (ORG) database for birth registration number verification.
 This integration not only verifies birth registration numbers but also quickly and accurately identified the exact age and additional relevant details such as the child’s name and parents’ names.
 Registration has become faster, more accurate and user-friendly for families and administrators.